centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-client-server-communication.md

       - key: pnI6EWkiTbazjikJXRkLmjml5wvVECYtQduJUjS4QK4
 ```

-The **authorized_clients** entry allows to define the client public key thumbprint retrieved earlier.
+The **authorized_clients** entry allows you to define the client public key thumbprint retrieved earlier.